Skip to content

 Is It Hard to Get Into Clover Park Technical College?
 Acceptance Rate & Requirements

 As a public institution in Lakewood, Washington, Clover Park Technical College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 42%.
+The graduation rate is roughly 42%.

 Can I Afford It?